extrabacon/xlrd-parser/README.md

 });
 ```

-Cell values are accurately parsed as native strings, numbers and dates.
+Cell values are parsed as strings, numbers and dates depending on the cell format.

 For more details on the API, see the included unit tests.